 As a concert photographer, every gig is an adventure!
-With a typical last-minute approval coming into my email inbox, I checked off another iconic NYC venue to photograph at, Barclays Center.
+With a typical last-minute approval coming into my email inbox, I checked off another iconic NYC venue to photograph at: Barclays Center.
 Previously, I’ve already photographed big-name music industry artists at other iconic venues like Radio City Music Hall and Madison Square Garden.
 There are still a couple of other venues I’d like to photograph at, like the historic Apollo Theatre, but Barclays was the final jewel in my crown of New York’s premier stadium music venues.

 Once inside, I was struck by the sheer size of the photo pit.
 As someone who’s navigated countless cramped spaces to get the perfect shot, the expansive area before the stage at Barclays was a photographer’s dream.
 It offered unparalleled freedom to move and compose shots, a luxury rarely afforded in the world of concert photography.
 However, because it’s such a large pit encompassing a large stage, my Sony FE 90mm f/2.8 Macro G OSS lens wasn’t long enough.
 Best to have something like the 70-200mm f/2.8 GM to get even closer to 200mm.